Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/form.md

 ### Decompose forms

-Think of the form in terms of smaller shapes, like spheres and cylinders.
+Think of the form as a collection of smaller shapes, like spheres and cylinders.

 Use [shading](shading.md) to communicate those shapes.